Innovative Solutions Canada — Zero emissions technologies for industrial process heating

 grant_single_labels|admissibility

-- 499 or fewer full-time equivalent (FTE) employees
+- The applicant must have 499 or fewer full-time equivalent (FTE) employees, including affiliated businesses.

-- 50% or more of its annual wages, salaries, and fees are currently paid to employees and contractors who spend the majority of their time working in Canada
+- 50% or more of its annual wages, salaries, and fees must currently be paid to employees and contractors who primarily work in Canada, including those in affiliated businesses.

-- 50% or more of its FTE employees have Canada as their ordinary place of work
+- 50% or more of its FTE employees must have Canada as their ordinary place of work, considering affiliated businesses.

-- 50% or more of its senior executives (Vice President and above) have Canada as their principal residence
+- 50% or more of its senior executives (Vice President and above) must have Canada as their principal residence, inclusive of affiliated businesses.

 grant_eligibility_criteria|who_can_apply

-- 499 or fewer full-time equivalent (FTE) employees
+- Employ 499 or fewer full-time equivalent employees.

-- 50% or more of its annual wages, salaries, and fees currently paid to employees and contractors who spend the majority of their time working in Canada
+- Pay 50% or more of their annual wages to employees and contractors working primarily in Canada.

 grant_eligibility_criteria|zone